1000buffalogenomes/1000buffalogenomes.github.io/aboutme.md

 ### How to Join
 <p> <div style="text-align: justify">
 We are actively looking for collaborators to expand the samples population.
-Please contact wai.low@adelaide.edu.au or 1000buffalogenomes@gmail.com for more information.
+Please contact <span style="color:red">wai.low@adelaide.edu.au</span> or 1000buffalogenomes@gmail.com for more information.
+You can also go to our <a href="https://1000buffalogenomes.github.io/join/">Join</a> navigation page.
 </div> </p>

 <p> <div style="text-align: justify"> <span style="color:gray">